Earth 2.0 – Humanity in Transition (HTTE)

 As we focus on these three ideas, we can see that both the Past and the Future have a powerful influence in the Present.

 The Past influences the present strongly as the blueprint-holder of our generational ideas, foundational principles and values, society and structures.
-So no surprise many remain pulled solidly, towards the ideas of the past.
+So, no surprise many remain pulled solidly, towards the ideas of the past.

 But the Future also has a compelling magnetism.
 We’re seeing glimpses of something new in the horizon that seems intriguing, advantageous, and full of potential, so it’s no surprise many are also pulled towards the ideas of the future.

-Both the ideas of the Past and Future are simultaneously influencing the Present, creating a back and forth motion on the pendulum.
+Both the ideas of the Past and Future are simultaneously influencing the Present, creating a back-and-forth motion on the pendulum.
 But that back and forth can cause turbulence if it’s too strong or too extreme to either side, making the pendulum swing wildly.

 And that’s exactly where we find ourselves today.
 Observing the chaotic nature of our current times, you can sense that we’re in the middle of a wild tug-of-war if you will, between these two ideas and states of being.

 Both sides are competing for ownership of the present and we’re all fighting through some fundamental questions: do we continue as we have been, in the “comfort zone” of how it’s always been?
-Do we stay with the ideas of the past regardless whether they were beneficial or not?
+Do we stay with the ideas of the past regardless of whether they were beneficial or not?
 Do we move full steam ahead towards the future without consideration of the lessons of the past?
 Or is there a third option, a new creative potential in the middle, that perhaps combines the best of both worlds?

 As the fight for the present continues, we will not only sit in a period of extremes and chaos for some time, but also great creative potential – in the middle.
 That middle space that carries both the energies of the past and the energies of the future, is not only our present moment but our point of Transition.
 Here, right now, in the present moment, we have an opportunity to decide what we want to keep from the past and what we need to let go.
 And we get to decide, how we want to move forward and who we want to become, as we head towards our inevitable future transformation.